UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 misopy is available as part of the `python2/recommended` bundle.

+MISO can run multithreaded on one node, or can submit multiple independent single-core jobs at once using the `--use-cluster` option.

-MISO has an option to create and submit parallel jobs itself.
-If using this, you can copy miso_settings.txt as shown below and add the correct qsub options to the qsub command.
+If you want to use MISO's ability to create and submit jobs itself, you need a MISO settings file like the one shown below.
+You give your job options as arguments to the qsub command in the `cluster_command` line.

 Settings files can be used with the `--settings-filename=SETTINGS_FILENAME` option.
-You need to put your module unload and load commands in your .bashrc if using `cluster_command`, because you are no longer passing them in the script.
+You will also need to put your module unload and load commands in your .bashrc if using MISO's own job submission, because you are no longer including them in a jobscript.

-Example `miso_settings.txt`:
+Example `miso_settings.txt`.
+Multithreaded jobs will use `num_processors`. `num_processors` is ignored if `--use-cluster` is specified:
 ```
 [data]
 filter_results = True